Nanaimo Innovation Academy

 Outdoor learning is crucial to development.

 There have been many studies and research into outdoor education and child development.
 These studies have concluded that with increased exposure to nature and the outdoors, the learning process is boosted meaning increased creative thinking, motivation, and well-being.
 Children at Nanaimo Innovation Academy will be outside for a large portion of the day, rain or shine.
-By age 4 or 5, children at Nanaimo Innovation Academy will be outside for 50% or more of their day.
+By age 3, children at Nanaimo Innovation Academy will typically be outside for 50% or more of their day.

 Children are capable and are naturally curious.